Q: What is solitary confinement?

 - Restricted reading material and personal property

-- Sexual intimidation and violence
+- Sexual intimidation and other forms of brutality and humiliation

 Beginning in the early 1970s, prison and jail administrators at the federal, state, and local level have relied increasingly on isolation and segregation to control men, women, and youth in their custody.
+In 1985, there were a handful of control units across the county.
+Today, more than 40 states have super-maximum security—or “supermax”—facilities primarily designed to hold people in long-term isolation.

-In 1985 there were a handful of control units across the county.
-Today an estimated 44 states have supermax facilities confining more than 30,000 people.
 Prisoners are often confined for months or even years, with some spending more than 25 years in segregated prison settings.
 As with the overall prison population, people of color are disproportionately represented in isolation units.

 - Visual and auditory hallucinations